 Department of Zoology Programme Outcomes (PO) After the completion of B.Sc.
-Honours Degree Programme, the students will be able to: - PO1: Professional knowledge: Acquire comprehensive knowledge of major concepts, theoretical principles and experimental findings to various subjects in pure sciences such as Physics, Chemistry, Botany, Zoology, Mathematics, etc. - PO2: Critical thinking and Cognitive skills: Convey the intricate science information effectively and efficiently, analyze and solve the problems related to plants, animal sciences without relying on assumptions and guesses. - PO3: Environment and sustainability: Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development. - PO4: Effective Communication: Demonstrate familiarity with and ability to analyze both verbally and in writing issues and forms of contemporary art with a clear understanding of historical precedents. - PO5: Instruments and Experiments: Acquired the skills in handling scientific instruments, planning and performing in laboratory experiments and drawing logical inferences from the scientific experiments. - PO6: Research and Analysis: Demonstrate analytical skill and proficiency in a range of tools and techniques used in research in science and interdisciplinary. - PO7: Employability and higher Education: Show proficiency in professional, employability and soft skills required for higher education and placements. - PO8: Ethics: Imbibed ethical, moral and social values in personal and social life leading to highly cultured and civilized personality in science field. - PO9: Science and Society: Apply reasoning informed by the scientific knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional science practice.
-PO10: Interdisciplinary Learning: Integrate academic curriculum with other cocurricular goals, such as career development, life-long learning, develop interdisciplinary learning and opportunity to extend their knowledge across disciplines.
+Honours Degree Programme, the student will be able to: PO1.
+Disciplinary knowledge: Acquire comprehensive knowledge of major concepts, theoretical principles and experimental findings in zoology, and some of the applied areas of study such as wildlife conservation and management; environmental science; various techniques, instruments, used for analysis of animals' forms and functions.
+PO2.
+Effective communication and Critical thinking: Convey the intricate zoological information effectively and efficiently, analyze and solve the problems related to animal sciences without relying on assumptions and guesses.
+PO3.
+Research & Leadership quality: Recognize and mobilize relevant resources essential for a research project, and manage the project in a responsible way by following ethical scientific conduct and bio-safety protocols.
+PO4.
+Digitally literate and Ethical awareness: Use computers for computation and data analysis with appropriate software for biostatistics, and employ search tools to locate and retrieve relevant information, recognize and avoid unethical behaviour such as fabrication, or misrepresentation of data or commit plagiarism.
+PO5.
+Environment and Sustainability: Understand the environmental and sustainability issues, acquire self-paced and self-directed learning aimed at personal and social development.
 Programme Specific Outcomes (PSO) After the completion of B.Sc.
 Honours Degree Programme, the student will be able to: PSO1.
 Identify, classify and differentiate diverse chordates and non-chordates based on their morphological, anatomical and systemic organization.
 PSO2.
 Describe economic, ecological and medical significance of various animals in human life.
 This will create a curiosity and awareness among them to explore the animal diversity and take up wild life photography or wild life exploration as a career option.
-The knowledge about identifying and classifying animals will provide student professional advantages in teaching, research and taxonomist jobs in various government organizations; including Zoological Survey of India and National Parks/Sanctuaries.
+The knowledge about identifying and classifying animals will provide studentprofessional advantages in teaching, research and taxonomist jobs in various government organizations; including Zoological Survey of India and National Parks/Sanctuaries.

 PSO3.
 Acquire practical skills in cell & molecular biology, biochemistry, genetics, enzymology These methodologies will provide an extra edge to our students, who wish to undertake higher studies.

 PSO4.
 Understand comparative anatomy and developmental biology of various biological systems; and learning about the organisation, functions, strength and weaknesses of various systems will let student critically analyse the way evolution has shaped these traits in human body.

 PSO5.
 Skill enhancement course like medical diagnostics will provide them opportunity to work in diagnostic or research laboratory.
 PSO6.
-Student undertaking wild life management courses would gain expertise in identifying key factors of wild life management and be aware about different techniques of estimating, remote sensing and Global Positioning of wild life.
+Studentundertaking wild life management courses would gain expertise in identifying key factors of wild life management and be aware about different techniques of estimating, remote sensing and Global Positioning of wild life.
 This course will motivate student to pursue career in the field of wildlife conservation and management.

 SEMESTER - I

-ZOO CC101 : Non-Chordates I : Protists To Pseudocoelomates
+ZOO CC101: Non-Chordates I: Protists To Pseudocoelomates

-Course Outcomes:
+Course Outcome:

-After completion of the course, the student will be able to: CO1- Learn & interpret the importance of taxonomy and classify Protista, Parazoa, Metazoa, Porifera, Cnidaria, Platyhelminthes and Nemathelminthes.
-CO2- Understand and explain the economic importance and describe the life cycle and pathogenecity of P. vivax, E. histolytica, Schistosoma haematobium, Taenia solium, Ascaris lumbricoides and Wuchereria bancrofti; CO3- Appreciate the diversity and complexities exhibited by non-chordates and familiarize with the morphology, anatomy and functioning of different groups of nonchordates.
+On completion of the course student will be able: CO1- To learn & interpret the importance of taxonomy and classify Protista, Parazoa, Metazoa, Porifera, Cnidaria, Platyhelminthes and Nemathelminthes.
+CO2- To understand and explain the economic importance and describe the life cycle and pathogenecity of P. vivax, E. histolytica, Schistosoma haematobium, Taenia solium, Ascaris lumbricoides and Wuchereria bancrofti; CO3- To appreciate the diversity and complexities exhibited by non-chordates and familiarize with the morphology, anatomy and functioning of different groups of nonchordates.

-CO4- Critically analyze the organization, complexity and adaptations in parasitic Nemathelminthes and Platyhelminthes; affinities and Evolutionary significance of Ctenophora and to enhance collaborative learning through practical sessions, assignments and projects.
+CO4- To Critically analyze the organization, complexity and adaptations in parasitic Nemathelminthes and Platyhelminthes; affinities and Evolutionary significance of Ctenophora and to enhance collaborative learning through practical sessions, assignments and projects.

 Semester I

 ZOO CC102: Principles of Ecology

-Course Outcomes:
+Course Outcome: